 Electricity prices are determined by supply and demand of electricity

 The availability of electricity and the amount of electricity used at a particular time affect electricity prices.
 When more electricity is produced than is needed the price will be lower, and when more electricity is needed than the power plants can produce the price rises.
-The electricity priced is priced per bidding area (the Nordic system has 15 geograhpically divided areas) and is therefor directed by the production and demand in the respective bidding area.
+The electricity priced is priced per bidding area (the Nordic system has 15 geographically divided areas) and is therefore directed by the production and demand in the respective bidding area.

 We create opportunities for electricity trading

 We are not only system operator for electricity in Sweden.
 We are also responsible for creating rules and formulating agreements and procedures for trading electricity in the country, between the Nordic and Baltic countries and with the continent.
 We work actively with other countries in Europe to create a common electricity market where the goal is that electricity users in the future can choose their supplier among electricity suppliers in Europe.

 The marketplace for the trading of electricity is the Nordic power market Nord Pool, which has a spot market for trading electricity per hour for delivery the next day.
 Most of the trade per hour takes place on Nord Pool, while a smaller portion is made directly between electricity generators and electricity suppliers.
 Nord Pool also has a market for electricity coming up - intra-day trading - in order for traders and producers to more easily end up in short-term balance between production and consumption.

 Four bidding areas in Sweden

 Sweden is divided into four bidding areas from bidding area Lulea SE1 in the north to bidding area Malmö SE4 in the south.
 The price of electricity in each bidding area is determined by supply and demand of electricity and transmission capacity between bidding areas.
 In northern Sweden more electricity is produced than is needed, in southern Sweden it is the opposite.
 Therefore a large amount of electricity is transported from north to south Sweden.